 As you get nearer to your destination you will at some point need to leave cruise altitude.
-There are several ways to do that: a gradual cruise descent at 500 fpm, steep descent at 1000 fpm or even faster if required by ATC, weather or terrain.
+There are several ways to do that: a gradual cruise descent at 500 fpm, steep descent at 1000 fpm or even faster if required by ATC, other traffic, weather or terrain.

 Example: you are flying at 90 knots and you need to descent from 3500 ft to 1000 ft circuit or pattern altitude.
 Thus you need to figure out when to start the descent: At 500 fpm it will take five (5) minutes to get at 1000 ft.
 At 90 knots (1,5 mile/min) you need to start the descent 7,5 miles out from the point you wish to be at that altitude, assuming no wind of course.

 Make sure that you have the airplane trimmed for cruise speed, this will result in the same constant airspeed descent.
 Making life a lot easier for you.

 Air cooled piston engines are prone to shock cooling, but only when they experience large power fluctuations in short periods of time.
 An easy cruise descent at 500 or even 1000 fpm with minor power adjustment and assisted by a gear extension (increasing drag and therefore power) is nothing to worry about in terms of engine shock cooling.

 Getting closer to an airport means entering the critical area and this time in the reverse order as when departing an airport.
 See previous article here.